 In addition to a well rounded academic curriculum, Montessori education includes Grace and Courtesy and Social Emotional Learning (SEL) into our students' daily experience.
 Spanish, Music, and Art are integrated into the curriculum and supported by Specialty Faculty at both Primary and Elementary levels.

-At the Primary Level, outdoor playtime takes place on our natural playscape where imagination meets natural materials and a safe place to explore, build, ride bikes and climb.
+At the Primary Level, outdoor playtime takes place on our natural playscape (organically maintained), where imagination meets natural materials and a safe place to explore, build, ride bikes and climb.
 Our Primary Movement and Gardening specialist also works with small groups of children throughout the week.

 Learn more about our classrooms and program levels: